 Organizations looking to calculate their carbon footprint need to track emissions from two sources:

 - Organizational – Emissions from all the activities across an organization, including buildings’ energy use, processes and company vehicles.

 - Product – The total emissions over the whole life of a product, from the extraction of raw materials and the manufacturing process, through to the products use, reuse, and finally recycling or disposal.

 To combat rising utility costs and increasing power demands, and ultimately reduce their overall carbon footprint, organizations are actively implementing green IT initiatives.

 What is Green IT?

 Green IT refers to initiatives that use technology in a more environmentally friendly and efficient way, with the aim to reduce the carbon footprint generated by IT systems.
-An added benefit is these initiatives can help save an organization’s money.

 Typically, within the IT department of a business, the green initiatives revolve around reducing the amount of power consumed, which also includes the power used to cool the equipment.
 The most common actions taken to reduce the power and cooling requirements are: